Jighdan/website-03/components/Base/README.md

 # ~/components/Base/

-Contains all the components that are meant to be shared among various components.
+Contains functional components, and other components that are meant to be shared among various components.